 3) that the debtor has made good faith efforts to repay the loans.

 If you feel that your situation meets the strict standards described here, you will want to contact an attorney to help you.
-Obviously, if your financial situation is so dire that you believe you qualify to have your loans discharged paying for an attorney will be difficult.
+If your financial situation is so dire that you believe you qualify to have your loans discharged, paying for an attorney will be difficult.
 It will also be difficult finding someone with past success getting student loans discharged.
-However, it is definitely worth spending some time reaching out to professionals who can help, and attorneys in this field will have experience working out payment with people in similar situations.
+However, it is worth spending some time reaching out to professionals who can help, and attorneys in this field will have experience working out payment with people in similar situations.